opf/openproject/docs/glossary/README.md

 ### Work package view

 A list of work packages is considered a view.
 The containing work packages in any view can be displayed a number of different ways.
 Examples for most used work package views are the [table view](#work-package-table), the full screen view or the split screen view.
 You can also display work packages  in a card view and use them in a [board](#board) to use agile methods.
 [Read more about work package views in OpenProject](../user-guide/work-packages/work-package-views/#work-packages-views).

+### WYSIWYG editor

+WYSIWYG stands for 'What you see is what you got'.
+A WYSIWYG editor is a content editing interface that allows users to create and edit content so that it visually resembles the final result.
+In OpenProject, you can use WYSIWYG editors in [wikis](#wiki), [forums](#forum) and [work package](#work-package) descriptions and comments.